 African American Women Leading in Tech

-In honor of Black History Month, we've listed African American women founders leading the way in tech innovation.
+In honor of Black Heritage Month, we've listed African American women founders leading the way in tech innovation.
 From rethinking energy to debt forgiveness platforms, these women are crossing boundaries in every field.

 “Close your eyes and name three people who have impacted the tech industry.”